How to Grow, Care and Propagate Reed Palm (Chamaedorea seifrizii)

 Brown leaf tips

-One reason for brown leaf tips in Reed Palm is dry air.
-To up humidity, set the pot on a wet pebble tray or grow the palm in the bathroom and other moist areas in the home.
-Check out these techniques on how to raise humidity for houseplants.
+There are four possible reasons for brown leaf tips in Reed Palm.
+Trim off the brown tips with sterilized scissors.
+Dry air is one cause of brown leaf tips.
+To up humidity, set the pot on a wet pebble tray or grow the palm in a well-lit bathroom and other moist areas in the home.
+Check out these techniques on how to increase humidity for houseplants.

-The second reason for brown leaf tips in Reed Palm is underwatering.
-Water liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+The second reason for brown leaf tips in Chamaedorea seifrizii is underwatering.
+Water liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Decrease watering in the cold season to keep the soil moderately moist but do not let the soil dry out completely.

 Yellowing leaves